vghpe/vghpe.github.io/content/notes/Tags from home .md

 ---
 title: Tags from home
 date: 2024-08-18T02:47:19-07:00
-draft: false
+draft: true
-tags: ["fluff", "web-dev", "shortcut"]
+tags:
-#image
+  - fluff
+  - web-dev
+  - shortcut
 ---

 I’ve updated my iOS quick post app to let me add tags.
 It prompts me with a list of preset tags.
 I can also write a custom one if I like.